jaepass/commercejs-vuejs-cart/README.md

 />
 ```

-Similar to how we rendered a list of products in the previous guide, we will loop through each of the cart items and render each line item's details.
-The `v-for` directive will render each `lineItem` in the `cart.line_items` array, and parse the data that was declaratively bound to the `CartItem.vue` component.
+Similar to how we have rendered out a list of products in the previous guide, we will loop through each of the cart
+items and render out each line item details.
+The `v-for` directive will render our each `lineItem` in the
+`cart.line_items` array and parse out the data that was declaratively bound in the `CartItem.vue` component.

-For the main cart component to render in our application, we will also need to call the cart component instance in `App.js` and pass in the cart prop.
+For the main cart component to render in our application, we will also need to call the cart component instance in
+`App.js` and pass in the cart prop.

 ```html
 <!-- App.js -->